oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 ## Integrating external providers

 The integration of network providers into oVirt will be incremental.
+The following phases outline the general guidelines and considerations.

 ### Phase 1

 #### Network provider entity

-*   Introducing a 'Network Provider' entity that will have the following properties:
+*   Introducing a 'Provider' entity that will have the following properties:
     -   Name
     -   Description
-    -   Type (Technology?)
-    -   URI
+    -   URL
     -   User/Password ?
 *   Possibly, different providers can have additional properties that are needed by them.